Klaus Maier | MD & Founder | Maier+Vidorno

 India as a development laboratory for new ideas

 India is ideal as a central development lab for international companies for frugal innovation: There are the acknowledged strengths of the Indian market – the young population and strong internal market, a very good investment climate, a western-oriented legal system and protection (IPR) infrastructure and large English-speaking market – and there is also the fact that Indians are considered improvisers.
 For all these reasons, India is an ideal test and playground for new product developments and product adaptations.
-And, products developed here are suitable for export – not only to other emerging nations, but also to long-established industrialized countries.
+When you innovate for India, these products are suitable for export – not only to other emerging nations, but also to long-established industrialized countries.

 Keep your friends close – but your enemies closer